 For more details and to purchase a policy online visit http://www.skiclubinsurance.co.uk/

 If you need assistance arranging your personal insurance please let us know.

-The most convenient airport is Marco Polo in Venice from where the transfer time to Tolmezzo/Villa Santina by road is just around 2 hours.
-There are regular bus services and most journeys require 1 change in Udine.
+The most convenient airport is Marco Polo in Venice, from where the transfer time to Tolmezzo / Villa Santina by road is just around 2 hours.
+There are regular bus/train services.

 We may arrange a shared airport transfer from Marco Polo airport departing at 3.30pm.